Hello there, and welcome to my website! Please feel free to explore by scrolling this page, and using the overhead bar to jump from page to page.

 Check out the blog section of my website to see what I'm currently up to!

-Martina Myskohlid is a recent graduate of the University of Toronto’s Faculty of Music in Voice Performance.
-Throughout her undergraduate degree she had the privilege of studying under the tutelage of renowned soprano, Monica Whicher.
-Martina began her classical music training at the age of eight with Young Voices Toronto Choir and continued her choral training while in high school.
-Martina graduated from the arts-academic high school, Etobicoke School of the Arts, where she majored in Musical Theatre and was a featured soloist in numerous concerts and shows.
+Martina is a recent graduate of the University of Toronto’s Faculty of Music where she received her Bachelors of Music in Performance studying with soprano, Monica Whicher.
+Martina began her classical music training in high school after several years of Musical Theatre training.
+She is a graduate of the arts-academic high school, Etobicoke School of the Arts, where she majored in Musical Theatre, gaining experience as a “triple threat” singer, dancer, and actor.
 She is also a graduate of the Royal Conservatory of Music Phil and Eli Taylor Academy for Young Artists, a program that provides advanced young classical musicians with exceptional mentorship and unique performance opportunities.